Nikki Sanderson: Career

 In June 2007, it was reported that Sanderson would make a brief return to Coronation Street in autumn 2007, when her character, Candice Stowe, turns up during the build up to Sarah Platt's (Tina O'Brien) wedding.
 However these reports were later dismissed by Sanderson during an appearance on ITV's Loose Women.

 She appeared in the "Tuareg Productions" play Living Under One Roof at the Theatre Royal, Nottingham from 26–30 June 2007.

 Sanderson appeared in the second series of All Star Family Fortunes which aired on 25 December 2007.
 She made a second appearance on the first edition of the quiz's fourth series, on 20 September 2009, as part of a team representing Heartbeat.

 In 2008, she joined the cast of the ITV1 series, Heartbeat, set in the 1960s, to play the part of Dawn Bellamy, PC Phil Bellamy's niece.
 She plays the part of Audrey in the horror film Boogeyman 3 released in 2009.
 She plays the character Gee Gee, a dance teacher, in the 2008 film Clubbed, an underworld drama set in the early 1980s.

 Sanderson featured in the 2010 UK tour of The Vagina Monologues.

 In September 2012, it was announced that Sanderson had joined the cast of Hollyoaks as Maxine Minniver.
 Sanderson's first episode was aired on 5 November 2012.

 In December 2012, Sanderson appeared in pantomime as Peter Pan at the Gracie Fields Theatre in Rochdale.

 In late 2013, Sanderson, along with her Hollyoaks co-star and on-screen boyfriend Jeremy Sheffield, appeared in character as their Hollyoaks characters Maxine and Patrick in a series of government "This is Abuse" adverts, highlighting the issues of domestic violence.

 For her portrayal of Maxine, Sanderson received nominations for the "Best Actress" award at the British Soap Awards 2014 and 2015.
 She was also nominated for "Beat Serial Performance" at the National Television Awards 2015.

 Personal life

 Nikki Ann Sanderson was born on 28 March 1984 in Blackpool, Lancashire, England.
 Sanderson dated her former Coronation Street co-star Danny Young from 2005 to February 2009.
 Since January 2022, Sanderson has been in a relationship with former Hollyoaks and Emmerdale actor, Anthony Quinlan.
+On Christmas Eve 2025, she announced that she is expecting her first baby with Quinlan in 2026.

+Sanderson gave birth to her son in April 2026.

 In 2023, Sanderson pursued a failed civil action against Mirror Group Newspapers in the High Court alleging phone hacking.
 Despite evidence showing that she had been illegally targeted by the publisher, the judge found her claim was made out of time, beyond the six year statute limit.